brotatotes/bht-automation/bht gen 3/John/Chapter 4/John 4 5 bht.md

 # John 4:5 Commentary Help Text

 ## BHT:
-Jesus arrives at Sychar, an ancient town known as Shechem in the Old Testament.
-Situated in a valley between Mount Ebal and Mount Gerizim, its disputed size and importance do not deter Jesus from resting at a well around noon, despite his weariness from the journey.
-Sychar holds historical significance as Jacob once bought land there and the people renewed their covenant with the Lord.
-By pausing in Sychar, Jesus demonstrates his willingness to bridge the divide between the Jewish and Samaritan worlds, embodying sympathy and compassion for our weaknesses.
+Jesus arrived in Sychar, an old town on the range of Mount Ephraim, known by the derogatory name drunken town.
+Though not a place of great importance, Sychar held historical significance as Jacob had bought a piece of land there.
+Tired from His journey, Jesus sat at the well in a posture of fatigue, showing His genuine weariness.
+Sychar was notorious for the sin of drunkenness, which adds to the context of Jesus encountering the Samaritan woman at the well.

 ## Choicest Commentary Quotes:
 ### Henry Alford: